Statement

 My love for water is present throughout all of my work in its many permutations: waterfall, river, rain and ocean, although the tree/person is an important protagonist in my work as well.

-My recent work has focused on paint film - thinly applied.
+In my recent works I have applied the paint film in multiple layers of thin glazes.
 They are first imagined through careful drawings.
 The drawings become the literal foundation of the works as a monochromatic underpainting, a classical approach.
 Then I paint with extremely thin, attenuated layers of color.

 I also make sculptural work.
 In a series titled Nests; I make sculptural works based upon similar notion of geometry coupled with random invention.
 These works are temporary and all made on site using wood, rope, plastic, paint and stone.
 These sculptures are intended to interact with the natural surroundings, which are as important a component as the work itself.